 The limitation on the average length of RPGs has been in effect at NIH for more than 10 years, and it helps ensure that funds are available to support new competing awards.

 What does it mean for you?
 Keep applying for project periods that are adequate for the proposed work and are for a maximum of 5 years.
 But be aware that unless you fall under the exceptions mentioned above, your award will most likely be limited to 4 years of funding.

 Do you want to have more or easier access to state-of-the-art technologies and methodologies for your research?
 Are there specific types of non-clinical laboratory procedures that you wish were available through an outsourcing service?

 If you answered “yes” to either of these questions, then please consider responding to our Request for Information (RFI): Priorities for Outsourcing of Laboratory Procedures.
 The RFI will help us identify research areas, such as assays, measurements and computational and data management tasks, that could be developed into outsourced services perhaps by small businesses and possibly supported through new funding opportunities.

-Responses, which are voluntary and anonymous, should be submitted electronically by
+Responses, which are voluntary and anonymous, should be submitted electronically (no longer available) by

 May 1, 2012.